HumanSignal/label-studio/docs/source/guide/stats.md

 - The list of text items in each annotation is indexed, such that `x = [x1, x2, ..., xn]` and similarly, `y = [y1, y2, ..., yn]`.
 - For each aligned pair of text items across the two annotations `(x1, y1)` the similarity of the text is calculated.
 - For each unaligned pair, for example, when one list of text is longer than the other, the similarity is zero.
-- The similarity scores are averaged across all pairs and the result is the matching score for the task.
+- The similarity scores are averaged across all pairs, and the result is the matching score for the task.

 The matching score for each aligned pair can be calculated in multiple ways:
 - Using an [edit distance algorithm](https://en.wikipedia.org/wiki/Edit_distance)